-My proof text for urging you to make good resolves is 2 Thessalonians 1:11-12,
+My proof text for urging you to make a faith-led resolve good is 2 Thessalonians 1:11-12.

 To this end we always pray for you, that our God may make you worthy of his calling and may fulfill every resolve for good and every work of faith by his power, so that the name of our Lord Jesus may be glorified in you, and you in Him, according to the grace of our God and the Lord Jesus Christ.